Ann M. Martin: Personal life

-Martin currently maintains a fairly quiet public profile.
-After living in New York City for many years, Martin moved to the Hudson Valley in upstate New York, where she enjoys nature and fostering kittens.
-Martin posts semi-regular updates and snapshots of her life on her Facebook page.
-She stays busy with author appearances and adaptations of her works such as the Baby-Sitters Club graphic novels and network series.
-Martin was previously in a relationship with Laura Godwin, with whom she wrote the four Doll People books; she disclosed that Godwin was her partner in 2016.
+Martin maintains a quiet public profile.
+She lived in New York City for many years before moving upstate to the Hudson Valleywhere she enjoys nature, sewing, and fostering kittens.
+She posts updates on social media, including on her public Facebook page.
+Martin continues to make author appearances and oversee adaptations of her works, including graphic novels and network series adaptions of The Baby-Sitters Club.

+In 2016, Martin disclosed that she had previously been in a relationship with Laura Godwin, with whom she wrote the four books in The Doll People series.